KidPudel/android-starter-kit/Kotlin/scoped-functions.md

 -----

-2. `with` - simply reads: "with *this oject* do this {}", you just get the convenient scope of the object `this` istead of the long repetition, u just call object's methods like `build` and returns the result
+2. `with` - simply reads: "with *this oject* do this {}", you just get the convenient scope of the object `this` convenient use when you don't need to use the returned result

 -----

-3. `run` - just get the convinient scope of the object `this` and returns the result of a lambda
+3. `run` - just get the convinient scope of the object `this` and returns the result of a lambda istead of the long repetition, u just call object's methods like `build` and returns the result

 -----